-Job application burnout is real and common—the combination of high effort, low feedback, and constant rejection is psychologically exhausting.
-Recovery comes from systems, not willpower: reduce your daily application load, shift effort toward higher-value activities (networking, targeted applications), and protect your mental health with structure and boundaries.
+Job application burnout is not “just being tired.”
+It’s a predictable overload response to high effort + low feedback + repeated rejection.
+Recovery comes from systems, not willpower: reduce volume temporarily, shift time toward higher-signal activities (networking, targeted applications), and protect your mental health with clear structure and boundaries.

 Quick Answers